mkollaro/destroystack/README.md

     $ python bin/generate_answerfiles.py

-If you chose to use packstack, install Swift like this:
+If you chose to use packstack, install the basic topology with this (more will be supported later):

-    $ packstack --answer-file=etc/packstack.swiftsmallsetup.answfile
+    $ /bin/packstack_deploy.py --setup=swift_small_setup

-TODO: There will be multiple setups and packstack (or other tool, set in a configuration file) will be probably run in the module or package setup function, not manually.
-There should still remain the possibility to do it manually - install Swift any way you wish, run a subset of tests that uses that setup, reinstall Swift, run another subset of tests...

 Run the tests: